The effects of magnetic fields on magnetic dipole moments: Refraction of electrons and the measurement of muon magnetic moment

-we find the increment in the refraction angle $\delta\theta=\theta-\theta_0$ to be in the linear approximation~\footnote{Right after the muon decays the electrons are almost longitudinally polarized but the magnetic moments are constantly measured upon scattering with the external magnetic field.
+where $\gamma_*=m{\cal E}/p_2^2\approx m/p_2$.
+When $\tan\theta_0$ is small, the increment in the refraction angle $\delta\theta=\theta-\theta_0$ is~\footnote{Right after the muon decays the electrons are almost longitudinally polarized but the magnetic moments are constantly measured upon scattering with the external magnetic field.
 The electrons arrived at the calorimeter are polarized either up or down along the $B$ field direction.
 Hence the displacement position at the boundary in Fig.~\ref{fig2} is either $-a$ for up or $+a$ for down with equal probability.}